Frequently Asked Questions

 What will happen?

 Firstly, a detailed history of your condition and problem is taken together with information about relevant medical history.
-Afterwards, a physical examination will be conducted, in order to form a medical diagnosis or clinical diagnosis of your problem, so please do bring a pair of shorts and T-shirt or vest with you as appropriate, for examination and assessment purposes.
+Afterwards, a physical examination will be conducted, in order to form a medical diagnosis or clinical diagnosis of your problem, so please do bring a pair of shorts, T-shirt, vest or strappy top with you as appropriate, for examination and assessment purposes.